 You can download and print the letter from the website of Correo Argentino.
 And then bring it to your nearest post office.
 Or you can go to the post office and ask for a telegrama de renuncia.
 Then you just have to fill it out at the post office.

-#10 Informal work in Argentina
+#10 Informal Work (trabajo in negro) in Argentina

 In Argentina, there is a huge informal labor market.
 Many people are working without a formal contract.
-This means that they have no guarantee for an additional salary (aguinaldo).
+This means that they have no guarantee of an additional 13th-month salary (aguinaldo).
 No guarantee for health care insurance.
 And no guarantee for them to get the vacations and days off that they need (and, of course, many more rights).

 The main reason is that the companies try to avoid the high costs associated with having employees in Argentina.
 Apart from what the company has to pay you as an employee, there are many more fees and taxes that the company has to pay to the Argentine state or the Argentine trade unions.

 Are you considering working in Argentina?
 Was any of these facts useful for you?
-Had you heard about any of these facts before?
+Have you heard about any of these facts before?
 Or is there maybe something I missed about working in Argentina that you would like to add?
 Share your thoughts and knowledge below!

 Enjoyed the post?
 Pin it!